Chygos/UniTartu_Intro_to_DS_Project/README.md

 ## Introduction

 Since the Russian invasion on Ukraine, energy, rent and food costs have skyrocketed.
-World economies are now faced with reocrd high losses in revenue.
-Workers are now being laid off because their employers are no longer capable of paying their salaries in order to cut costs, small businesses are now closed due to increased operational costs.
-As a result, consumers of electricity around the world are now seeking for better ways of reducing electricity costs and conserving energy, since electricity contributes to the carbon footprints in the environment.
+World economies are now faced with record high losses in revenue.
+Workers are now being laid off because their employers are no longer capable of paying their salaries in a bid to cut costs.
+Small businesses as well, are now forced to close due to huge operational costs.
+As a result, consumers of electricity around the world are now seeking for better ways of reducing electricity costs and conserving energy, since electricity contributes to the carbon footprints released into the environment.
 One strategy is the control of electrical appliances and electronics.
-Another is the use of solar panels and other forms of electricity.
+Another is the use of solar panels and other forms of cheaper electricity.

 ## Aim
 In this project, we aim to develop a machine learning model capable of forcasting electricity consumption for a household for the next 7 days.
 We intend that this project will enable consumers understand their electricity usage and identify the hour(s) of the day when usage is high or least.